 - Social Media Marketing: Arguably one of the most widely used platforms today, social media marketing builds engagement by posting on Facebook, Twitter, Instagram, LinkedIn, and industry-specific platforms.
 Examples include ActiveRain, which is aimed at real estate professionals, and Untappd, which is for craft beer enthusiasts.

 - Content Marketing: This includes sharing, optimizing, and publishing content that draws followers, links, and search traffic.
 If you’re unfamiliar, this content marketing guide is a good place to start.

 - Email Marketing: Although email marketing has been decried by some as useless due to a natural aversion to spam, it’s far from dead.
 If you use carefully targeted email campaigns based on conversions, you can get your message to the right recipients.
 Email marketing tools are getting more powerful, easier to use, and affordable every year.

-- Advertising: This includes online methods such as display ads and pay per click, and offline mediums such as newspapers, magazines, television, and radio.
+- Advertising: This includes online methods such as display ads and pay-per-click, and offline mediums such as newspapers, magazines, television, and radio.